CARTEL AND ITS CONSOLE IN BOULLE MARQUETRY, LOUIS XIV PERIOD

 Current stock : 0

-Wall clock with its base in Boulle marquetry and chased and gilded bronze of moving foliage and scrolls of rocaille flowers.
-The circular dial in finely chased bronze with 12 enamelled cartouches indicates the hours in Roman numerals and the minutes are engraved in the bronze in Arabic numerals.
-The center of the dial is decorated with plant motifs and shells.
-The sides of the cartel are glazed to reveal the mechanism of the clock.
-The clock rests on four cambered feet ending in volutes.
-The back door opens to reveal Boulle marquetry motifs.
+Wall-mounted cartel with its base in Boulle marquetry and chased and gilded bronze with moving foliage and scrolls of rocaille flowers.
+The circular dial in finely chased bronze with 12 enameled cartouches indicates the hours in Roman numerals and the minutes are engraved in bronze in Arabic numerals.
+The center of the dial is decorated with plant and shell motifs.
+The sides of the cartel are glazed, revealing the clock mechanism.
+The clock stands on four cambered feet terminating in scrolls.
+The rear door opens to reveal Boulle marquetry motifs.

-Boulle marquetry was born under Louis XIV (XVIIth century).
-Although its technique appeared as early as the 16th century, it owes its name to André-Charles Boulle (1642-1732), master cabinetmaker at the King's court.
-It is a marquetry consisting in placing inside wood materials such as tortoise shell, copper, brass, mother of pearl...
+Boulle marquetry was born under Louis XIV (17th century).
+Although the technique first appeared in the 16th century, it owes its name to André-Charles Boulle (1642-1732), master cabinetmaker at the King's court.
+Boulle marquetry consists of placing materials such as tortoiseshell, copper, brass, mother-of-pearl, etc. inside wood.
 More specifically, Boulle marquetry is a veneer of tortoiseshell combined with metal, most often copper or brass.

 Louis XV period